zuokuijun/FU-CBAM-Net/README.md

 # FU-CBAM-Net
-Fu-CBAM-Net deep learning model   are  used to   predict  airfoil  flow  filed
+The Fu-CBAM-Net deep learning model is used to predict airfoil flow fields.